Click on a flyer to find out more...

 Vinny Peculiar is a musician, singer-songwriter, poet, music workshop facilitator and Tonic trustee.
 He is formerly a mental health nurse.

 “Music is such an important part in someone’s rehabilitation.
 I’ve been in a hospital ward where if it hadn’t been for a beaten up acoustic guitar with 3 strings, I probably wouldn’t still be here.

-"Unfortunately, music isn’t one of those things that can be prescribed on the NHS.
+“Unfortunately, music isn’t one of those things that can be prescribed on the NHS.
 It can’t be.
-They will prescribe therapies and drugs which are fantastic in their place but as a recovery tool and occupational therapy music really should be up there.
-It's about having the validation that music can be a useful tool in rehabilitation because I’ve said it before, I’ve been in a state where I’ve been quite poorly but there has been a beaten up guitar that you can just pick up and go somewhere on your own and play music.
+They will prescribe therapies and drugs, which are fantastic in their place, but as a recovery tool and occupational therapy music really should be up there.
+I’ve been in a state where I’ve been quite poorly, but there has been a beaten up guitar that you can just pick up, go somewhere on your own with, and then play music.

-"If you're musically minded it can be fantastic.
-But even if you’re not musically minded just taking the time to try and learn something or just making a sound.
-You can be as angry as you like with a musical instrument, no one cares."
+“If you're musically minded it can be fantastic.
+But even if you’re not musically minded, taking the time to try and learn something, or make a sound, can be just as good.
+You can be as angry as you like with a musical instrument - no one cares.”

-Rob Coache is singer/songwriter and guitarist for The High Wire Act.
+Rob Coache is a singer/songwriter and guitarist for The High Wire Act.

 “I found out about Tonic at the Portsmouth International Kite Festival where they were hosting a stall to raise awareness about mental health and the groups and activities they have to offer.
 It couldn't have come along at a better time in my life for me!

 “I had just completed a drug and alcohol rehab and have suffered from anxiety, bouts of depression, and a lot of self-doubt over the past 20 years.
 Steph and everyone running the stall were so friendly, comforting, and welcoming, and it put me at ease, so I started to ask some questions.